Rebolon/meteor-package-http-plugin-encoding/README.md

-# HTTP plugin encoding
+# [DEPRECATED] HTTP plugin encoding

+DEPRECATED : since HTTP package accept npmRequestOptions, this package is useless.
+Remove it from your project and use {npmRequestOptions: {encoding: null}} when you use HTTP api.

 HTTP plugin encoding is a package that will add an extra methods to HTTP meteor package.

   - getWithEncoding: allow to add extra encoding options to get HTTP request

 ### Version
-0.0.1
+0.0.3

 ### Tech